nttmdlab-nlp/SlideVQA/README.md

 # SlideVQA
-This repository includes the SlideVQA dataset introduced by the following paper.
-Ryota Tanaka, Kyosuke Nishida, Kosuke Nishida, Taku Hasegawa, Itsumi Saito, and Kuniko Saito.
+This repository includes the SlideVQA dataset introduced by the following paper: Ryota Tanaka, Kyosuke Nishida, Kosuke Nishida, Taku Hasegawa, Itsumi Saito, and Kuniko Saito.
 "A Dataset for Document Visual Question Answering on Multiple Images".
 In Proc. of AAAI.
 2023.

 > We introduce a new document VQA dataset, SlideVQA, for tasks wherein given a slide deck composed of multiple slide images and a corresponding question, a system selects a set of evidence images and answers the question.